CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

 - (If necessary) SSH into the machine with `./ssh.sh`
 - Get the initial password for Jenkins using `./jenkins_initial_password.sh`
 - Get the EC2 IP address using `./jenkins_ip.sh` and go there in the browser
+- When asked which plugins to install choose "Choose my own plugins", and then install none.
+There is a script to install exactly the set of plugins we need.
 - Set up the admin user with the following details:

 ```